15 Top-Rated Day Trips from Athens

-Mycenae dates to the Bronze Age, when the fortified citadel at this hilltop settlement was an important center of ancient Mycenaean civilization, especially in the 14th and 13th century BC.
-The earliest archaeological fragments uncovered here date to the 15th century BC, considered the Prehistoric Era.
+Mycenae dates to the Bronze Age, when the fortified citadel at this hilltop settlement was an important center of ancient Mycenaean civilization, especially in the 14th and 13th century BCE.
+The earliest archaeological fragments uncovered here date to the 15th century BCE, considered the Prehistoric Period.

 Visitors can see remains of ancient palaces, fountains, ramparts, and the famous Lion's Gate and "Tomb of Agamemnon" (also called the "Treasury of Atreus").
 Many of the ruins are remarkably well-preserved considering their antiquity.